afxcn/ngx/README.md

 and apply ssl Certificates for sites.

+## Notice.

-### Notice, replace the files with yours after create new site.
+please replace the files with yours after create new site.

 * dhparam.pem
 * ticket.pem